oryband/gov-review/old/README.md

+# THIS IS THE OLD README OF THE OLD PROJECT.
+IT IS NOW OBSOLETE.
+ONLY HERE FOR DOCUMENTATION PURPOSES.

 # Israeli Government Inspector

 A website to share the Israeli state comptroller's reports in a simple, readable, and human way.